hamzamsalah/hamzamsalah.github.io/index.md

 [![](assets/shields/matplotlib.svg)](#)
 [![](assets/shields/seaborn.svg)](#)

-Developed a highly predictive machine learning model to forecast Inventory Record Inaccuracy (IRI) risk 24 hours ahead, enabling cost reduction via a Top 10 prioritized Suspect List.
+Developed a highly interpretable Logistic Regression classification model to forecast Inventory Record Inaccuracy (IRI) risk 24 hours ahead, validating its ability to eliminate wasteful audits.
+The model achieved an F1-Score of 0.83 on the positive class, enabling the immediate implementation of a Risk-Based Cycle Counting strategy by prioritizing a high-accuracy Suspect List.

 <img src="assets/retail_iri_table.png?raw=true" />